donishadsmith/neurocaps/paper/paper.md

 This module contains the `CAP` class, which:

 - allows group-specific analyses or analyses on all subjects (the default configuration).
-- performs k-means clustering for CAP identification, while supporting a single cluster size or a range of clusters in combination with a cluster selection method (i.e. elbow, silhouette, davies-boulden, and variance ratio) to determine the optimal cluster size.
+- performs k-means clustering (from Scikit-learn [@scikit-learn]) for CAP identification, while supporting a single cluster size or a range of clusters in combination with various cluster selection methods to determine the optimal cluster size, including:
+  - the elbow method (from Kneed package [@Arvai_2023])
+  - the silhouette score, davies-bouldin index, and variance ratio methods (all from Scikit-learn [@scikit-learn])
 - computes various temporal dynamics metrics (including counts/state initiation, temporal fraction, persistence, transition frequency, and transition probability) at the subject-level and exports data to a CSV file for downstream statistical analyses.